utilyre/barbecue.nvim/CONTRIBUTING.md

 ## Best Practices

-- Create a draft PR for avoiding duplicate work.
+- Create a draft PR while working on your changes to prevent other people from working on the same thing.

 - Use feature branch.